Ubajee walkers' camp

 Access: The walkers’ camp is only accessible by foot.

 Number of sites: There are 12 camp sites within this walkers' camp.
-The maximum number of people who can stay at each camp site is four.
+The recommended maximum number of people who can stay at each camp site is two.
+The maximum capacity of the walkers’ camping area is 24 people.

 Camp sites are suitable for: Walk-in camping only.